YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUDWNGRDNOTPOS
 --------------------

-MUDWNGRDNOTPOS, Start VBN value is [xxx] while downgraded YottaDB/GT.M version can support only [yyy].
+MUDWNGRDNOTPOS, Start VBN value is [xxx] while downgraded YottaDB version can support only [yyy].
 Downgrade not possible

-MUPIP Error: Older versions of YottaDB/GT.M require the first GDS block be at Virtual Block Number yyy but it is at VBN xxx.
-This is likely due to the file initially being created using a newer version of GT.M and thus cannot be downgraded.
+MUPIP Error: Older versions of YottaDB require the first GDS block be at Virtual Block Number yyy but it is at VBN xxx.
+This is likely due to the file initially being created using a newer version of YottaDB and thus cannot be downgraded.

-Action: To use the database with an older version of YottaDB/GT.M, it must be extracted with the current version and loaded into the older version both in ZWR format.
+Action: To use the database with an older version of YottaDB, it must be extracted with the current version and loaded into the older version both in ZWR format.

 ----------------------
 MUDWNGRDNRDY